-Waste Framework Directive Proposal & The EU Strategy For Sustainable and Circular Textiles
+Waste Framework Directive Proposal & The EU Strategy for Sustainable and Circular Textiles

-The European Commission is running an online consultation regarding a proposed revision of the European Union's (EU) Waste Framework Directive.
+The European Commission ran an online consultation regarding a proposed revision of the European Union's (EU) Waste Framework Directive.
+The call for evidence was open to all citizens and organisations and ended on 22 April 2022.